TUTORIALS - UE3 MODELING 1 - BASICS

-About : This tutorial will explain how to import a model into Unreal Engine 3, and a number of important properties involved in the process.
+About : This tutorial will explain the reader how to import a model into Unreal Engine 3, and how to set up a number of important properties.
 Note how this tutorial will only focus on the creation of static meshes, and not on animated meshes, which is a wholly different process.

 Target Audience : Beginner